-The consolidated financial statements include the financial position and results of operations of the Company, the Operating Partnership, its wholly owned subsidiaries, and any interests in variable interest entities ("VIEs") where the Company has been determined to be the primary beneficiary.
+The consolidated financial statements include the financial position and results of operations of the Company and its subsidiaries.
+The Company's subsidiaries include the Operating Partnership and the subsidiaries that are, directly or indirectly, wholly owned or in which the Company has a controlling interest, including where the Company has been determined to be a primary beneficiary of a variable interest entity ("VIE") in accordance with the consolidation guidance of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
 All significant intercompany transactions and balances have been eliminated in consolidation.